ipeakoin/ipeakoin-node-sdk/README.md

 ## iPeakoin Concept

 The developer API aims to allow enterprises to integrate with iPeakoin systems and easily make it part of their workflow.
-This API allows developers to use businesses such as [GLOBAL ACCOUNT], [CRYPTO ASSET], and [QUANTUM CARD].
+This API allows developers to use businesses such as [Global Account], [Crypto Asset], and [Quantum Card].

 ## Project Status